asquithmark/rogue-orchestra/README.md

 ## Configuration

+The GitHub Pages workflow automatically generates `config.js` using the `SUPABASE_URL` and `SUPABASE_KEY` secrets stored in the repository.
+During deployment these values are written to `config.js` so the site has access to the necessary credentials without committing them to source control.

-Copy `config.example.js` to `config.js` and replace the placeholder values with your own Supabase project credentials.
-The site expects `config.js` to define `SUPABASE_URL` and `SUPABASE_KEY` constants used by the client scripts.
+For local development you can still create `config.js` manually.
+Copy `config.example.js` to `config.js` and fill in your own Supabase URL and key.

 ## Running tests